yurukute/Blog/content/post/fibonacci.en.md

 ### Large n power
 I'll calculate power with large $n$ by square the base and halve the exponent rather than multiply the base $n$ times as definition.
 For example, instead of calculate $2^6 = 2\times2\times2\times2\times2\times2,$ i'll do $2^6 = 4^4 = 8^2$

 In other words, i'll try to replace multiplying a small *many times* to multiplying 2 or 3 times large numbers.
+By this, i can reduce the complexity to $O(logn)$
 ```cpp
 int res = 1;
 while (b > 0){